lynnlilu/lynnlilu.github.io/_publications/2019-10-poster-BatComm_poster-mobicom.md

 citation: 'Yang Bai, Jian Liu, Yingying Chen, Li Lu, Jiadi Yu.
 (2019). &quot;Poster: Inaudible High-throughput Communication Through Acoustic Signals.&quot; <i>ACM MobiCom 2019</i>.
 Los Cabos, Mexico.'
 ---

+This work will be presented as a poster in ACM MobiCom 2019.
 ACM Annual International Conference on Mobile Computing and Networking is the top-level international conference in mobile networking and computing.
 ACM MobiCom is also a CCF-A conference.

 [To appear](http://lynnlilu.github.io/files/no.pdf)